aURORA-JC/HighMiddCovTipper/Readme.md

 */60 * * * * <YOUR_SCRIPT_PATH> <YOUR_SERVERCHAN_TOKEN>
 # For example, */60 * * * * /home/test/HighMiddCovTipper SCT49339TdVuPhktIqXCEUrRNIlJWxRur

-# Or you can create a shell script and run that shell script instead
+# Or you can use the shell script in dir ./script and run that shell script instead
+*/60 * * * * bash /home/test/start.sh
 ```

 ## Contributing